Irish Cancer Society Financial Aid

-Equipment for people with disabilities is usually supplied free to medical card holders.
-People with a Long Term Illness Card may get equipment, essential for the primary condition, free of charge.
+Equipment for people with disabilities is usually supplied free of charge to medical card holders.
+People with a Long Term Illness Card may also get equipment, essential for the primary condition, free of charge.
 People in hospital may have aids and appliances provided free of charge when they are prescribed as part of in-hospital treatment in a public hospital.
 VAT paid on certain equipment which is privately purchased for use by a person with a disability can be reclaimed from Revenue.

 Depending on the type of equipment required, a qualified therapist assesses your child and makes a recommendation to the body responsible for the provision of the equipment or to the person or agency who has requested the assessment.
 The assessment process and provision may vary in different parts of the country but the following generally applies:

 - Occupational therapists assess for daily living aids – these include items like wheelchairs, beds, mobility aids, specialised chairs, bath, shower and toilet aids, stair lifts and hoists.
 They also assess applicants for housing grants.

 - Physiotherapists assess for movement, strength and balance training equipment, walking aids and exercise devices.

 - Speech and language therapists assess for communication, speech therapy, and training aids.

 - Other relevant therapists and specialists may also be involved in carrying out assessments, depending on the equipment or appliance required.

 If you are waiting for assistance from your local services and your child needs equipment urgently please mention this to the medical staff dealing with your child in Our Lady’s Children’s Hospital, Crumlin.
 They may be able to reduce the waiting times for your child.
 As a cancer diagnosis is a sudden, unexpected event often assistive technology is needed quickly to ensure that your child can participate in as much of ‘normal life’ as possible.